Orange-Cyberdefense/GOAD/README.md

 - the lab take environ 77GB (but you have to get the space for the vms vagrant images windows server 2016 (22GB) / windows server 2019 (14GB) / ubuntu 18.04 (502M))
 - the total space needed for the lab is ~115 GB (and more if you take snapshots)

-### Start / Setup
+### Start / Setup / Run
-The default domain will be **sevenkingdoms.local**, on the subnet 192.168.56.1/24 and each machine has only been allocated with 1CPU and 1024MB of memory.
-If you want to change some of these performance settings you can modify the Vagrantfile.
+The default domain will be **sevenkingdoms.local**, on the subnet 192.168.56.1/24 and each machine has been allocated with 2CPU and 4GB of memory.
+If you want to change some of these performance settings you can modify the Vagrantfile (please note that with less RAM the install process sometimes crash, if it append just relaunch the ansible playbook).

 To have the lab up and running this is the commands you should do:

-- VMs creation
+- VMs start/creation if not exist

 ```bash
 pwd